Philadelphia Union: Nowak to Hackworth (2012–2014)

-Jim Curtin takes charge (2014–present)
+Jim Curtin takes charge (2014–2024)

 Although failing to make the playoffs, the Union reached the 2014 Lamar Hunt U.S. Open Cup finals for the first time in the club's history.
 During the offseason, the club traded for forward C. J. Sapong from Sporting Kansas City.
 They also traded long time defensive midfielder Amobi Okugo to Orlando City SC.
 Other new preseason acquisitions included FC Nantes loanee Fernando Aristeguieta, S.L.
 Benfica loanee Steven Vitória, and free agent Cameroonian 18-year-old midfielder Eric Ayuk.
 During the 2015 MLS SuperDraft the Union drafted forward Dzenan Catic from Bosnia-Herzegovina, midfielder Eric Bird, and defender Raymond Lee.
 During the expansion draft, Orlando City SC drafted Philadelphia midfielder Pedro Ribeiro.
 Despite all the offseason transactions, the Union only registered one win in their first ten league games with a record of 1–6–3 (W-L-T).

 During the 2015 summer transfer window, the Union traded longtime defender Sheanon Williams to the Houston Dynamo for allocation money, which they used to sign Swiss midfielder Tranquillo Barnetta on July 29, 2015.
 The club achieved a successful run in the 2015 Lamar Hunt U.S. Open Cup, earning a second consecutive appearance in the Open Cup final.
 This match took place against Sporting Kansas City, at Subaru Park on September 30, 2015.

 In 2016, the Union would acquire Chris Pontius from D.C.
 United, Surinames midfielder Roland Alberg, and Brazilian right midfielder Ilsinho.
 They would also acquire U.S. international Alejandro Bedoya in the summer transfer window.
 The Union would also add key players from the 2016 MLS SuperDraft including Josh Yaro, Keegan Rosenberry, and Fabian Herbers.
 The 2016 season saw success from Goalkeeper Andre Blake who later would win the 2016 MLS Goalkeeper of the Year Award.
 The Union were in constant playoff contention, however went 0–5–2(W-L-T) in the final 7 matches of the regular season.
 The Union would still reach the playoffs for only the 2nd time in team history, beating out New England Revolution on goal differential.
 The Union were beaten 3–1 in the Knockout round of the 2016 MLS Cup Playoffs by Toronto FC.

 The Union were unable to build on their 2016 success, finishing with the same record but still missing the playoffs in 2017.
 Despite failing to make the playoffs, Curtin was announced to retain his head coach position for the 2018 season.

+A snake mascot, Phang, was introduced on September 10, 2018.
 Ahead of the 2019 season, Union Sporting Director, Ernst Tanner, announced that Curtin would be retained for the upcoming season on a one-year extension.
 By July of that season, the Union reach first place in the Eastern Conference and hitting the club's best start to a season.
 This success lead to the club announcing Curtin signed a two-year contract extension, to remain head coach through the 2021 season.